-As Neema Nguuni has no access to electricity, Freeplay's wind-up/solar powered radios are providing access to vital information, such as weather forecasts, adult literacy programmes and school lessons broadcast from Mombasa.
-In addition, wind-up lighting is allowing children to do homework or read books well into the evening, and adults to undertake revenue earning, such as sewing and other tasks, at night.
+As Neema Nguuni has no access to electricity, Freeplay's dynamo/solar powered Encore Primary and Assist radios are providing access to vital information, such as weather forecasts, adult literacy programmes and school lessons broadcast from Mombasa.
+In addition, Indigo Plus and Energy Centre solar-powered lighting systems are allowing children to do homework or read books well into the evening, and adults to undertake revenue earning, such as sewing and other tasks, at night.

 But Freeplay's products are also having some unanticipated, positive effects on the lives of some of the villagers.

 Three Hills Action Trust's Operations Director, Jim Ewen, regularly visits Neema Nguuni and also stays in touch by phone.
 He says:

 "I called one family in May to see how they were and to find out how much help their Freeplay radio was giving them.
 There was a lot of background noise and it turned out that the whole family was gathered round the radio, listening to the Chelsea-Bayern Munich Championship League match.
 It was amazing and showed that the radio could not only provide practical, day-to-day information, but also a link to the world beyond the village and beyond Kenya."

 However, the radios also play a more central role in village life.
 The village school, rebuilt by the Trust and providing basic education before pupils move into the state system, uses two Freeplay radios to access lessons broadcast by a local radio station.
 These lessons help to give the pupils the grounding they need in literacy and other essential skills, listen to stories and build skills not only in their own language, but also in English.